mouraaa/Who-Unfollowed/README.md

 Be advised of their policies as they may or may not store your account information just like the apps.
 Remember the workaround I talked about earlier?
 Just in case, you can create a secondary instagram account so they do not have access to any personal information.
 If you create a secondary instagram account, make sure that account follows the account you actually want to export followers from.
 (That is how the extension works.
 If you want to export a list of followers, it must be the account you are logged on to or an account you follow)

 ## Be Aware!

+#### NOTICE 1:
+If a user changes their name, the old username will show as someone who no longer follows you but in reality, they just changed their username!
+The new 'original' file will be updated with the newest username.

+#### NOTICE 2:
 Make sure you select the correct download file.
 Notice how I selected 'Only Followers'?
 Follow the screenshot!

 ![](ss.png)